harding/old-docs-history-bitcoin.org/en/developer-guide.md

 **Unspent Transaction Outputs (UTXOs)** or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.

-Bitcoins cannot be left in a UTXO after it is spent or they will be irretrievably lost, so any difference between the number of bitcoins in a transaction's inputs and outputs is given as a **transaction fee** to the Bitcoin **miner** who creates the block containing that transaction.
+Bitcoins cannot be left in a UTXO after a transaction: they will be irretrievably lost.
+So any difference between the number of bitcoins in a transaction's inputs and outputs is given as a **transaction fee** to the Bitcoin **miner** who creates the block containing that transaction.
 For example, in Figure 2 each transaction spends 10 millibits fewer than it receives from its combined inputs, effectively paying a 10 millibit transaction fee.
+The spenders propose a transaction fee with each transaction; miners decide whether the amount proposed is adequate, and only accept transactions that pass their threshold.
+Therefore, transactions with a higher proposed transaction fee are likely to be processed faster.

 #### Proof Of Work